CommArc/phishbuckets/README.md

 The script is pretty good at giving useful feedback on what is wrong.

+## Collecting results

+At the end of the two week run, email yourself the results, and logs, with:

+    pbcollectresults MYGROUP me@example.com

 ## Cleanup

-The key point of the 'phishbuckets' system is to take a large group of users, and make 20 campaigns to target them.
-Once finished it's helpful to be able to clean up the gophish "Dashboard" view by deleting all these campaigns - and the ten "sub-groups" of users.
-The script _pbcleanup_ allows this.
+Once finished, it's helpful to be able to clean up the gophish "Dashboard" view by deleting all these campaigns - and the ten "sub-groups" of users.
+Do it like
+this:

+    pbcleanup MYGROUP